jimdigriz/debian-clearfog-gt-8k/README.md

 Annoyingly my [Proscend 180-T VDSL2 SFP Modem](https://www.proscend.com/en/product/VDSL2-SFP-Modem-for-Telco/180-T.html) is ~3mm too high to fit in the SFP slot...so I am forced to plug it into my switch instead.

-Of note, a [Cisco Catalyst 3750-X](https://www.cisco.com/c/en/us/support/switches/catalyst-3750-x-series-switches/series.html) accepts the SFP with no complaints (looking like it does not even need `service unsupported-transceiver`) but mine has a [hardware fault like many of these units](https://www.cisco.com/c/en/us/support/docs/field-notices/637/fn63745.html) causing it to [fail to power up](https://www.cisco.com/c/en/us/support/docs/field-notices/637/fn63745.html).
+Of note, a [Cisco Catalyst 3750-X](https://www.cisco.com/c/en/us/support/switches/catalyst-3750-x-series-switches/series.html) accepts the SFP with no complaints (looking like it might not even need `service unsupported-transceiver`) but mine has a [hardware fault like many of these units](https://www.cisco.com/c/en/us/support/docs/field-notices/637/fn63745.html) causing it to [fail to power up](https://www.cisco.com/c/en/us/support/docs/field-notices/637/fn63745.html).

-Instead I am using an [HP J9310A Switch 3500yl-24G-PoE+ (somewhat louder!)](https://support.hpe.com/hpesc/public/docDisplay?docId=emr_na-c01813146) which refuses to power the SFP as it is an unsupported transceiver (and `allow-unsupported-transceiver` is not supported) and I am forced to include a [media converter](https://www.10gtek.com/geconverter).
+I did for a while use an [HP J9310A Switch 3500yl-24G-PoE+ (uncomfortably louder!)](https://support.hpe.com/hpesc/public/docDisplay?docId=emr_na-c01813146) which refuses to power the SFP as it is an unsupported transceiver (and `allow-unsupported-transceiver` is not supported) and I was forced to include a [media converter](https://www.10gtek.com/geconverter).

+Now I am using a [Cisco Catalyst 3560X-24P](https://www.cisco.com/c/en/us/support/switches/catalyst-3560-x-series-switches/series.html) which works great, is quiet and I am able to plug my VDSL2 SFP directly into it so the media converter is no longer necessary.

 #### PPPoE